termicoder/termicoder/documentation/samplerun.md

 # Sample Run
-### this is by no means exausive show of termicoder's features. this demonstrates just basic use
+### Though this demonstrates most commands of Termicoder; This is by no means exausive show of termicoder's features.

 1. we start our journey with `termicoder view contests` and `termicoder view problems`
 they give you a list of contests running on a judge and problems of a contest respectively